Juniper/OpenJNPR-Hello-World/README.md

 - [Saltstack](https://github.com/Juniper/docker-saltstack-junos#getting-started--hello-world-with-engine)
 - [RubyEZ](https://github.com/Juniper/ruby-junos-ez-stdlib)

 Hopefully, people see that one can use whichever tool one wants to get the same/similar infomation.
-Also, looking at the different syntax of each language is kinda neat.
-Hope you found this little repository informative.
+Also, looking at the different syntax of each language is interesting.